Chapter 0: Soldier of Fortune

 Then they curtly nodded, exchanged a firm grip, and Aiden put two in his head.
 One fewer human.

-He grabbed the dead man’s remaining explosives and finished placing them around the seed vault.
-He met the other team returning from the old coal mine that contained the data archive and perfunctorily shook his head once to signal he was now alone.
+He grabbed the dead man’s remaining explosives and finished placing them around the seed vaults.
+He met the other team returning from the tunnel to the data archive and perfunctorily shook his head once to signal he was now alone.
 Soon he was back outside, but no longer felt the cold.
 In the distance he saw the black outlines of the silently approaching getaway drones against the twinkling yellow stars, shimmering green curtains, and full moon.
 At this latitude and time of year it never set, circling the sky day by day.

 Aiden was a kilometer in the air when the charges detonated.
 The irreparable loss of a library greater than Timbuktu, Alexandria, or Congress was surprisingly anticlimactic from the outside.
 He chalked it up to some combination of imagination and the performance-enhancing drugs coursing through his veins, but he could swear that when the mountainside gently shuddered, it flashed blue.